Shuangyi-im/sql-data-analysis/README.md

 3. Create SQL queries to clean, organize and extract series of data for analytical purpose.

-## Lists of tables
+## Lists of tablebase
 * ['cfpb_compliants 2500'](https://github.com/Shuangyi-im/sql-data-analysis/blob/74b6cb7d75a3c902005f7e15cea8448b7e69f86b/databases/cfpb_compliants%202500.sql)  has 2500 rows and 15 columns.
 The data are from [Consumer Complaint Database](https://www.consumerfinance.gov/data-research/consumer-complaints/) of an official website of the US government, recording the complaint issues on banking activities between 2011-01-01 and 2021-12-31.

 * 'tripadvisor_hotel_sample' and 'tripadvisor_data_for_handson_assignment_ONLY' are from online tripadvisor.com reviews of hotels (Hotel Location: USA; accommodation Year: 2012) and the lists of hotel samples showing in the reviews.

-* 'sql_store' database is provided by [CodeWithMosh>Complete SQL Mastery course](https://codewithmosh.com/p/complete-sql-mastery), which includes seven tables: customers,order_item_notes,order_items,orders,order_statuses,products,shippers
+* 'sql_store' database is provided by [CodeWithMosh>Complete SQL Mastery course](https://codewithmosh.com/p/complete-sql-mastery), which includes seven tables: customers,order_item_notes,order_items,orders,order_statuses,products,shippers.<br>
+_For data safety reasons, I have only uploaded the 'cfpb_compliants 2500' data file, which is publicly accessible, and included a partial customer table from the 'sql_store' database._

 ## Performing analysis on 'cfpb_compliants 2500'